Is Thomas Gibson’s #NoHotchNoWatch Really What Is Hurting ‘Criminal Minds’

 Thomas Gibson fans, however, don’t seem to be going away. #NoHotchNoWatch is a growing movement which accounts for a mere fraction of the ratings lost.
 The majority are silently dissatisfied former viewers of Criminal Minds.

 Criminal Minds ratings are steadily declining since the departures of Thomas Gibson and Shemar Moore, after 11 years of relative stability.
-Criminal Minds ratings have dropped significantly and progressively in season 12.
+Criminal Minds ratings have dropped significantly and progressively in Season 12.

 The Criminal Minds, season premiere drew 8.924 million viewers 1.86 of which were ages 18 – 49.
 Though down a bit from last season, the premiere ratings were not that bad.
 Last Wednesday, March 1, the show was viewed by only 6.5 million people.
 Only 1.28 of those were in the 18 – 49 age group according to TV Series Finale.